Our Mission & Vision

 Jody Grage Knitters for the Homeless (email Jody)

 Jody was part of both the original Sustainable Seattle and Sustainable Ballard organizers.
 She is a retired special education teacher who owns and lives in the oldest house in Ballard which is surrounded by vegetable garden.
 Jody has been a part of the Green Party at the national, state, and local levels since the 1980s.
 Other interests include knitting and other needlework, Norwegian folk costumes, voluntary simplicity, peacekeeping, vegetable gardening, winter, and community.

 Julia Field RainWise, Strategic Advisor (email Julia)

-Julia discovered Sustainable Ballard in 2006, and got right in up to her elbows!
+Julia found Sustainable Ballard in 2006, and got right in up to her elbows!
 Through participation in SB festivals, projects, and other learning adventures, she’s remodeled her life, home, and garden to be more and more green.
 Julia is part of SB’s RainWise team, helping more Ballard neighbors manage stormwater at home.
 She is the founder and past-president of Undriving, the innovative car-use-reduction program that was born in the creative cauldron of Sustainable Ballard in 2007.
 She’s a designer, artist, and instigator, and SB is one of her mediums.
 (We hope you saw her RainWise yard and artful gardens as part of SB’s 2013 Edible Garden Tour!)

 Julia Park Board of Directors, Ballard Partnership for Smart Growth (email Julia)